 Another interesting ancient monument is the Cathedral constructed in the 17th century by the famous architect Carlo Antonio Carlone.
 Since the first days of the cathedral and up to the present time the large organ has been its main decoration.
 Many eminent musicians have performed their music there.
 The fine cathedral is a true sample of the Baroque style, and the best landmark in Renaissance style is the Landhaus building.

 In the early Middle Ages there was a monastery on this place; later the building was re-formed and government agencies settled down there.
 Travelers are sure to take a stroll through the corridors of ancient building and look into the inner courtyard, where there is a beautiful fountain with a bronze sculpture.
 The church of St. Martin is a unique landmark of Linz.
 It is the oldest religious building of the country; the church was first mentioned back in 799.
 In 1947 the complete reconstruction of the church was held; paintings dating back the early 15th century were restored by skillful painters.

-This article about Linz is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Linz is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com